jopraveen/jopraveen.github.io/_posts/2023-01-18-active-htb.md

 ![](https://i.imgur.com/0rYpTu9.png)

-- If you get this error, the most likely we need to sync our time to the machine time
+- If you get this error, then most likely we need to sync our time to the machine time
 - So run `ntpdate 10.10.10.100`

 ![](https://i.imgur.com/502SMxz.png)